engineersakibcse47/FaceRecognition/README.md

 After configured the files, if I run pyb from cmd the [build](https://github.com/engineersakibcse47/FaceRecognition/blob/main/tasks/build.png)  showing the build ran successfully.

 ### Testing
 In the testing, I have written `2` testing file.
 First testing is basic test,  I tried to figure out system could recognize the faces correctly or not.
-For testing, I wrote this file [BasicTest](https://github.com/engineersakibcse47/FaceRecognition/blob/main/src/unittest/python/Basicstest.py).
+For first basic testing, I wrote this file [BasicTest](https://github.com/engineersakibcse47/FaceRecognition/blob/main/src/unittest/python/Basicstest.py).
 I used Elon Mask Images for testing purpose, I used a training image and a test image of Elon Musk.
 Here, clearly showing system working properly and identify the Elon Musk [TRUE VALUE].